-At the Law Offices of Steven M. Adler, PLLC, it is our job to fully educate clients on the various estate planning tools so they can create customized plans that meet all of their needs.
+At Adler Law, it is our job to fully educate clients on the various estate planning tools so they can create customized plans that meet all of their needs.
 Part of our responsibility includes continuously keeping estate plans up-to-date and anticipating problems before they arise.

 What is a Beneficiary?